• Free shipping on all orders

 • About a cup of water

-To make the spray, pour 2-3 tablespoons of coconut oil into your spray bottle.
-Add 1 tablespoon of aloe vera gel, then add 1 cup of water.
-Close the spray bottle, and vigorously shake it for a few seconds to make sure that the water and oil are well combined.
+Pour 2–3 tablespoons of coconut oil into your spray bottle to make the spray.
+Add 1 tablespoon of aloe vera gel and 1 cup of water.
+Close the spray bottle and vigorously shake it for a few seconds to ensure that the water and oil are combined.

 Then, spray your dog’s tangles before combing them out.
-You can use the spray as a general conditioner too.
-Just lightly spray your dog’s entire coat with the coconut concoction before each brushing.
+You can also use the spray as a general conditioner.
+Lightly spray your dog’s coat with the coconut concoction before each brushing.
 Always shake the spray bottle before you use it to combine the ingredients, as they may break apart when settling.

 groomer spraying the white dog